zyonzarhaf/md_notes/cakephp.md

 Authorization is the process of defining who is allowed to access what.
 Follows a similar workflow compared to the auth plugin.

 ## Access Control List (ACL) -- Older versions only

 ### Definition

 Access Control Lists are a more granular approach to authorization.
 "The ACL system allows developers to define complex permission structures, enabling fine-tuned control over who can access what within an application.
-Permissions are typically stored in a database and can be managed through CakePHP's built-in models and console commands".
+Permissions are typically stored in a database and can be managed through CakePHP's built-in models and console commands.

-ACLs consist of two main components: acos (Access Control Objects) and 'aros' (Access Request Objects).
+ACLs consist of two main components: 'acos' (Access Control Objects) and 'aros' (Access Request Objects).
 Both 'acos' and 'aros' objects are stored in the database, and they are linked through an 'aros_acos' joint table.
 This is what they look like:

 ```sql